-- How getting flu and whooping cough (Tdap) vaccinations while pregnant protect you and your baby. - Why it's important to follow the CDC's recommended schedule. - Why your baby needs the Hepatitis B vaccine before leaving the hospital. - How vaccines in the U.S. are continually monitored for safety. - What to do if you can't afford to pay for vaccines. - Where to find trusted resources on vaccines. - And much, much more...
+How getting flu and whooping cough (Tdap) vaccinations while pregnant protect you and your baby.
+Let us help guide you on ways to keep your baby healthy from the start.

+- Why it's important to follow the CDC's recommended schedule. - Why your baby needs the Hepatitis B vaccine before leaving the hospital. - How vaccines in the U.S. are continually monitored for safety. - What to do if you can't afford to pay for vaccines. - Where to find trusted resources on vaccines. - And much, much more...